The races will be held on April 25, 2026. All races will start at 7:00 a.m.

 Obviously there are base ingredients as well as seasoning components.
 You will likely want to make it fit your particular preference.
 My personal motto is: if you can still taste your food, it isn't spicy enough yet.
 If you have any questions, feel free to contact us.

 All runners are HIGHLY encouraged to read the FAQ page.
 It has important information you will need to know, especially as it relates to a number of our policies.
-Also, there is valuable information on the "Of Possible Interest" page that relates to marathon training in general and running at altitude specifically.
-Also, there is a link to a YouTube preview video at the bottom of the "Stuff to Know" page.

 As requested, here's the recipe to the Vegan Chili that Darla has served at past races: